Wolanin00/Processing_and_analysis_of_data_sets/README.md

 # Processing and analysis of large data sets

-Project for completing the course "Przetwarzanie i analiza dużych zbiorów danych"
+Project for completing the course "Przetwarzanie i analiza dużych zbiorów danych" This project manages franchise-related data for different owners, franchise types, dishes, and franchise locations using a SQLite database and a Flask web application.

 ## Project preview